kubernetes/community/README.md

 We recommend that you work on an existing issue before attempting to [develop a new feature].

-Start by finding an existing issue with the [help-wanted] label; these issues we've deemed are well suited for new contributors.
+Start by finding an existing issue with the [help wanted] label; these issues we've deemed are well suited for new contributors.
 Alternatively, if there is a specific area you are interested in, ask a [SIG lead](sig-list.md) for suggestions), and respond on the